nswdpc/silverstripe-mailgun-sync/README.md

 Since July 2017 you can also resend messages from the Mailgun website Admin Logs screen, via the cog icon.

 ## Tests
-The nswdpc/silverstripe-mailgun-sync-test module provides tests and a TestMailgunFormSubmission DataObject.
+See ./tests

 When testing this module, you probably want to avoid emails going out to the internet.

 Ensure you use a Mailgun sandbox domain with approved recipients to avoid this.

-The testing module applies testmode by default with the exception of failure testing.
-The config ```api_testmode: true``` will override this and may cause tests for failed events to not pass.

-> If you are running tests and do not use a sandbox domain, it's likely that emails from other processes in your website will be delivered to their recipients.

 ## Roadmap
 + Webhooks - Mailgun provides webhooks to provide event updates via HTTP POST to a controller on a website.